Design Summit FAQ

-Your program fee includes all in-country logistics, all meals, cultural activities and language lessons, twin-style accomodation, full travel insurance for the duration of the program, chartered transportation, remuneration for guest speakers, translators and homestay hosts, a team of professional facilitators and mentors to support and guide your learning and experience through-out the program, 24/7 in-country support, support of community partners, comprehensive risk and safety processes and support of EWB’s programs and activities.
-The program fee does not include flights to/from destination, passport and visa application costs, medical costs and vaccinations or any personal expenses.
+Your program fee includes all in-country logistics, all meals, cultural activities and language lessons, twin-style accomodation, chartered transportation, remuneration for guest speakers, translators and homestay hosts, a team of professional facilitators and mentors to support and guide your learning and experience through-out the program, 24/7 in-country support, support of community partners, comprehensive risk and safety processes and support of EWB’s programs and activities.
+Your program fees may include travel insurance (this is on a university by university basis) to cover your full participation in the program, including cancellation if you are unable to attend.
+The program fee does not include flights to/from destination, passport and visa application costs, pre-departure medical costs and vaccinations or any personal expenses (including alcoholic drinks).

 What financial assistance opportunities are available?

-Please see the Financial Assistance page.
-You may be eligible for OS-Help funding loans through your University’s study abroad office.
-Please check your eligibility and contact your study abroad office for more details.
+Please check your eligibility for scholarships and other fee-support by contacting your university’s study abroad office for more details.
 Your faculty may also have funding allocated for leadership and additional education opportunities.
 Contact your faculty for more information.

 Can I travel before or after the program?

 You are more than welcome to organise your own travel before and after the program’s official start and end dates.
 Participants are expected to attend the full duration of the Summit.
 Accommodation will be covered by EWB throughout these dates.
 You will need to organise your own travel insurance if you are travelling outside of the program dates.

 Where can I find country-specific information to best prepare myself for my Design Summit?